Santa Parade Centennial

 About the Parade

 The parade originally started in 1919 as the Wurburg’s Santa Clause Parade on Campau Square.
-The parade was designed to bring people downtown for a kickoff to the holiday shoppoing.
+The parade was designed to bring people downtown for a kickoff to the holiday shopping.
 Seeking new leadership, the parade was taken over by the Grand Rapids Jaycees.
-Of note, our most well known member to date is the late great President Gerald R. Ford.
+Of note, our most well-known member to date is the late great President Gerald R. Ford.
 The Jaycees have insured that the parade is a great community event with leadership and volunteer opportunities.

 In 2010, title sponsor Art Van Furniture was added bring large scale attractions and a partnership with WOODTV8 to host the event on live television.
 Today the parade is the 2nd largest in the state of Michigan, competing against Detroit’s Thanksgiving parade.